Hoyasumii/avengers-endgame/README.md

 STEVE ROGERS: All right, we all have our assignments.
 Two Stones uptown, one Stone, down.
 Stay low.
 Keep an eye on the clock.

-[2012 Hulk passes by them, sm
+[2012 Hulk passes by them, sma